 Allow the epoxy resin to cure for the time recommended by the product.
 Apply additional coats of epoxy resin, following the application process, until you achieve the desired thickness.

 Remove the masking tape from the underside of the table after the final coat of epoxy resin has cured.
-Remove any remaining drips with 200-grit sandpaper.
+Remove any remaining drips with sandpaper.